HumabHatterZed/WhistleWindInscryptionMods/WhistleWind.AbnormalSigils/README.md

 ### 📕 Traits
 Note that the description is only how they're used in this mod; you can use them for other things if you wanted.
 - Boneless - This card will not drop bones when killed
+- ImmuneToAilments - This card cannot be afflicted with negative status effects
 - ImmunetoInstaDeath - This card is immune to insta-kill abilities Touch of Death and Punisher
+- SodaLover - This card benefits more from the soda sigils
 - SwanBrother - This card will give its first sigil to cards bearing Nettle Clothes
 - NakedSerpent - This card is immune to the Sporogenic ability
 - Orchestral - This card counts as a conductor when determining the power gained via the Conductor sigil and Movement 'X' sigils